-The tenants have not made an application pursuant to section 49(8)(b) of the Act, within thirty days of being deemed to have received the 4 Month Notice.
-In accordance with section 49(9) of the Act, the failure of the tenants to take this action within thirty days led to the end of this tenancy on October 31, 2019, the effective date on the 4 Month Notice.
-In this case, this required the tenants and anyone on the premises to vacate the premises by October 31, 2019.
+The tenant has not made an application pursuant to section 49(8)(b) of the Act, within thirty days of being deemed to have received the 4 Month Notice.
+In accordance with section 49(9) of the Act, the failure of the tenant to take this action within thirty days led to the end of this tenancy on October 31, 2019, the effective date on the 4 Month Notice.
+In this case, this required the tenant and anyone on the premises to vacate the premises by October 31, 2019.

-As this has not occurred, I find that the landlord is entitled to an order of possession effective two (2) days after service on the tenants, pursuant to section 55 of the Act.
+As this has not occurred, I find that the landlord is entitled to an order of possession effective two (2) days after service on the tenant, pursuant to section 55 of the Act.
 The effective date of the 4 Month Notice has long passed.
+The landlord confirmed that the tenant has not paid rent for January 2020 to the landlord.
 I find that the landlord's 4 Month Notice complies with section 52 of the Act.

-As the landlord was successful in this application, I find that it is entitled to recover the \$100.00 filing fee from the tenants.
+As the landlord was successful in this application, I find that it is entitled to recover the \$100.00 filing fee from the tenant.